-The Administrative Division is responsible for recruiting, hiring, and training the most highly qualified personnel to staff both the sheriff's office and the detention facility.
+The Administrative Division is responsible for recruiting, hiring, and training the most highly qualified personnel to staff both the Sheriff's Office and the detention facility.
 This process is conducted by the Professional Standards Section, which receives, screens, and investigates all applicants for employment.
 This section is also responsible for conducting internal affairs investigations.

 Sheriff Tim Ryals

-Chief Deputy Matt Rice
+Chief Deputy Chad Wooley

-Angie is tasked with the managing of the FCSO funds, ensuring that the monies are spent according to fiscal policy.
-All processes and controls must be in place to ensure that funds are assigned to the proper department, she makes sure that safeguards are in place according to the recording of transactions, that the reconciliation of accounts is accomplished on a monthly basis, and that expenses conform with the budget.
+Angie is tasked with the managing of the FCSO funds ensuring that the monies are spent according to fiscal policy.
+All processes and controls must be in place to ensure that funds are assigned to the proper department.
+She makes sure that safeguards are in place according to the recording of transactions, that the reconciliation of accounts is accomplished on a monthly basis, and that expenses conform with the budget.